leej1230/leetcode/README.md

         4. If zero, add that node into queue
         5. Repeat the process from #2 until queue becomes empty
         6. In the end if the answer list does NOT have all node it means there is cycle in the graph else the answer list should be sorted in proper order.
+- Union Find
+    - Algorithm that allows you to identify where the nodes are grouped at
+        - In other words, it could show you how many trees are there based on edges
+    - Algorithm:
+        1. Prepare parents array, each index is representing the node and initially the parent of node should be itself, so value should equal to the index
+        2. Prepare rank array, tells you how many children does the node have including itself.
+Therefore nodes all should have 1 in the beginning
+        3. Find number of nodes: to calculate how many trees are there
+        4. For each edges (edge given in form of [nodeA, nodeB])
+            - Find the parent of nodeA and nodeB by using parents array
+            - if nodeA and nodeB has same parent, that means they are already in a same tree, so ignore it and move onto next edge
+            - Compare the rank between parent of nodeA and nodeB
+            - Parent with BIGGER number of rank will be parent of merged tree so update the parents array's index smaller parent value with parent of bigger tree
+            - Update the rank as well
+            - Subtract one from Total number of nodes
+        5. Number of nodes should now be a number of trees in the graph at this point